 How to make a claim

 Click here to be taken to the gov.uk site.

 Employers will need to provide the following information via an Online Portal.

-- bank account and sort date; and
+- UK bank account and sort date; and

 - contact name and sort code.

 - the number of employees being furloughed;

 - the claim period – start and end date;